chathura226/Microservice-E-Commerce-Application-/README.md

 # Microservice-E-Commerce-Application

+Config-Server :
-Config-Server : Centralized configurations for the services
+- Centralized configurations for the services
+- port 8888